Last Updated on November 8th, 2019

 Bayer continued clinical testing of the product since 2012 and in 2015 the Food, Administration and Drugs (FDA) approved the use of Bayer HealthCare’s Finacea (azelaic acid) Foam, 15 percent as treatment for mild to moderate rosacea.
 This was after Bayer carried out 12 week clinical trials on over 1, 300 people, between 19 and 92 years old.
 Of all the participants, 6.2 percent of the patients reported localized pain after using azelaic acid to treat rosacea, 2.5 percent experienced itchiness, 0.7 percent noticed dryness and 0.7 percent got redness of the skin.
 When using the product, the itchiness and redness eventually disappears once your skin gets used to the product, which can happen in as little as one week.

-One of the rare but serious side symptoms that you may notice after using azelaic acid is a rash.
+One of the rare but serious side effects that you may notice after using azelaic acid is a rash.
 If you notice a rash, go see a doctor immediately.
 Since azelaic acid has a cream base, it may cause your pores to get clogged and result in blackheads.
 If you don’t see any considerable changes after using the treatment for two months, consider seeing a doctor, so that they can switch your treatment to something else.